 Autocorrect.
 Spell check.

 But it does have its quirks.
+It ain’t perfect.

-We assigned her the task of printing out the presentation, making the overhead slides themselves & distributing hard copies for all attendees.
+We assigned her the task of printing out the presentation, making the actual transparent overhead slides & then distributing hard copies for all attendees.

-Our guest was due to arrive first thing in the morning & we’d ordered breakfast for everyone in the Board Room.
+Our honored guest was due to arrive first thing in the morning & we’d ordered breakfast for everyone in the Board Room.

 Next day comes & everyone gathers, awaiting the arrival of our special guest.

-And all I can say is “Thank God I did!!!”…
+And all I can say is “Thank the Good Lord I did!!!”

 SUCK.
 SUCK.
 SUCK.
 SUCK.
 SUCK.
 SUCK.

-I could just imagine what kind of first impression that would have made on our guest!!!
+I could just imagine what kind of first impression that would have made on our guest!

 I’m glad I had that feeling to take one last peek at the material before we went live.

-We quickly scrambled to correct the error & print out new overheads & hard copies.
+We, er, I quickly scrambled to correct the error & print out new overheads & hard copies.

 You can never be too careful & it never hurts to double-check your SHIT, er, I mean, stuff!

-Thank you so much for listening!
+As always, thank you so very much for listening!